MEDICAI CASE STUDY

 driven by a successful organic search strategy

-growing the platform to a total user base of over 20k individuals
+growing the platform to a total of over 30k individuals, including doctors and patients

 including major hospitals and clinical groups who now rely on Medicai for their imaging infrastructure